hugeicons/react/README.md

 ## Features

-- 🎨 Customizable colors and sizes
+- Customizable colors, sizes, and stroke width
-- 🌈 Multicolor support for Bulk, Duotone, and Twotone styles
+- Multicolor support for Bulk, Duotone, and Twotone styles
-- 💪 TypeScript support with full type definitions
+- TypeScript support with full type definitions
-- 🎯 Tree-shakeable for optimal bundle size
-- 📦 Multiple bundle formats (ESM, CJS, UMD)
+- Tree shakeable builds (ESM, CJS, UMD) for bundlers like Vite, Next.js, and CRA
-- ⚡ Lightweight and optimized
+- Optimized SVGs for small payloads and fast render
-- 🔄 Alternate icon support for dynamic interactions
+- Alternate icon support for dynamic interactions

 ## Installation